jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 Do consider that the target object in a diagram really needs to represents the object.
 You should not think of it as an object reference, because that might make it harder to see through the system.

 \> 2020-06-13: Might it be an idea to consult the system interface to point to the class of an object symbol?
-So the system interface might show the class and that bit of the system interface might be shown, and an object reference would point to the class indication in the system interface?
+So the system interface might show the class and that bit of the system interface might be shown, and an object reference might point to the class indication in the system interface?
 Something like that.

 ![](images/Pointers.044.png)